A lot or a little?

-Parents need to know that drinking (in the case of one character, comical nonstop drunkenness) and smoking are fairly common.
+Parents need to know that drinking (in the case of one character, comical nonstop drunkenness) and smoking are fairly common in It's a Mad, Mad, Mad, Mad World.
 There is an abundance of slapstick roughhousing, reckless driving, and cartoonish violence, with most of the cast ... in a cast by the end.
 A few minor off-color verbal jokes -- one is so sneaky you wonder if censors even noticed it.
 Main characters are driven by all-consuming greed, with only one showing conscience and disgust for the corrupting influence of the treasure hunt.
 You need to watch this in widescreen to get the panoramic scope of the comedy, not a full-screen cropped version.
 And be prepared for a long sitting.

 What's the story?

 In IT'S A MAD, MAD, MAD, MAD WORLD , on a Saturday morning on a Southern California desert road, four carloads of strangers from all walks of life see a driver -- who turns out to be a gentlemanly old bandit -- go off a cliff.
 Before he dies, the victim (legendary comic Jimmy Durante) confides that the $300,000 fortune he stole is all buried under "a big dubya" in a park 200 miles away.
 This inspires a free-for-all chase by the witnesses.
 The different carloads of treasure-hunters make more allies and antagonists along the way, all in their frantic, bumbling dash to claw up the money first.
 Meanwhile a retiring police detective (Spencer Tracey) who has been on this case for 15 years, keeps track of the growing mob and the mayhem by secret surveillance.
 When he finds he isn't going to get a promised pension, he tries to steal the loot as well.